isa-sp/SR_semi-automated_screening/example/README.md

 - Number of inclusions: the data should contain at least 10 inclusions and 10 exclusions (i.e., at least 10 1s and 10 0s in the 'label_included' column, since we use the default setting of 10 inclusions and 10 exclusions as the training data to initiate the ranking for semi-autoamted screening.

 ### ✅ Step 3: Perform simulations of semi-automated screening
 Run the ```simulate_datasets.py``` script to conduct simulations of semi-automated screening using the [ASReview](https://github.com/asreview) tool.

+<pre><code> example/code/simulate_datasets.py </code></pre>

 The script outputs the rankings based on the provided datasets in the data/processed folder and the settings within the script.
-Currently, all settings are set to default and two modelling methods are simulated: tf-idf with logistic regression and tf-idf with naive bayes.
+Currently, all settings are set to default and two modelling methods are simulated: TF-IDF with logistic regression and TF-IDF with Naive Bayes.
 The modeling methods and other settings that can be altered are:
 - *train_model*
 - *query_model*
 - *balance_model*